ASMbasara/SimpleEQ/README.md

 VST / Standalone SimpleEQ JUCE implementation

 This project consists on the implementation of a JUCE-based parametric EQ with a graphic interface.
-It can be compiled into a VSt or a standalone app.
+It can be compiled into a VST or a standalone app.